ExaWorks/job-api-spec/specification.md

 - Assumes that the client application is executed in an environment that has direct access (i.e., does not require authentication) to a local LRM.

+- Enables file staging to and from job directory

+- Enables file cleanup

+- [Allows for standard output/error streaming if supported by the executor]

 ### Layer 1 (remote)